Nicolas Capistrano

-Nicolás Capistrano y Fernández (January 7, 1864 – unknown) was a Filipino lawyer, statesman and revolutionary general who fought against the Americans from 1899 to 1901 during the Philippine-American War and was later elected as a congressman and senator of the Philippines.
+Nicolás Capistrano y Fernández (January 7, 1864 – unknown) was a Filipino lawyer, politician and revolutionary general who fought against the Americans from 1899 to 1901 during the Philippine-American War and was later elected as a congressman and senator of the Philippines.

 Early life and education

 Nicolás Capistrano y Fernández was born on January 7, 1864, in Angat, province of Bulacan in Luzon, to Francisco Capistrano, a gobernadorcillo of that town, and Juana Fernandez.
 He was the third among 11 siblings.
 After his studies at the Colegio de San Juan de Letran, he obtained a Bachelor of Arts degree at the University of Santo Tomas.
 In 1893, he successfully completed a bachelor's degree in law at the same educational institution.
 In 1894, Capistrano became a member of the Philippine Bar.
 From 1890 to 1896, he was principal of a private school in Manila.